AzyrRuthless/AzyrRuthless/README.md

-# Hi there, I'm AzyrRuthless 👋
+# Hi there, I'm Azyr👋

-I'm a beginner dev? (not sure about this one lmao) from Indonesia who loves tinkering with code and exploring new programming languages.
+I'm just a guy from Indonesia who loves tinkering with code and exploring new programming languages.
 Feel free to check out my journey and share any tips or feedback!

 ---